Sprinkles and Sprouts

 ½ cup water

 • Cover the skillet and allow the veg to steam for a minute or until the water has evaporated.
-Transfer all the veg to a plate for later.
+Transfer all the veg to a plate.

 To make the stir fry.